 When asking fellow divers what animals make the top five of their marine encounters bucket list, you can almost guarantee that the manta ray is on there, and with good reason.

 These gentle giants are easily one of the most beautiful fish on the planet.
 They soar and glide through the water like birds, and they are known to interact with divers, putting on acrobatic shows that make a pod of spinner dolphins look pretty ordinary by comparison.

 What is a Manta Ray?

-Manta rays are the largest rays on the planet, and there are two living species that belong to the genus Manta.
+Manta rays are the largest rays on the planet and when you go scuba diving and see a Manta with your own eyes, it really hits home.
+They are such majestic creatures, and there are only two living species that belong to the genus Manta.

 The smaller species is known scientifically as Manta alfredi, or more commonly Reef Manta Ray, while the larger species, Manta birostris, is better known as the Giant Oceanic Manta Ray.

 The name ‘Manta’ comes from Spanish and Portuguese, meaning mantle (blanket), which comes from both their blanket like appearance and the blanket shaped trap that has been historically used to catch them.

 What is the Difference Between Reef and Oceanic Manta Rays?